solsoftware/capsula/CONTRIBUTING.md

 ## Documentation

 Documentation (API reference) has been developed using [JSDoc](http://usejsdoc.org/).
-Drawings have been developed using [draw.io](https://www.draw.io/).

 The "source" of documentation is in the source files, i.e. in the `src` folder.
-Source (.xml) for drawings is in the `draw.io` folder, while the drawings (png) themselves are in the `static/img` folder.

 To generate documentation: